 There are too many Londoners – and too much of London – for us to be friendly all the time.
 We’re late.
 We’re underpaid.
 We dream of escape.
 We walk past thousands of people a day and saying hello would take too long.

 Politeness is a multi-layered thing.
-A palimpsest.

 The other day I was waiting for a bus in Angel.
 When it finally came, I let a woman with a baby get on first, and then got on.

 ‘So rude,’ said the young man behind me, to his girlfriend.
 ‘She didn’t even say “excuse me”.’

 He said it loud, so that I would hear.
 I turned and raised my eyebrows.
 They were carrying luggage – they were from out of town.

 ‘This fucking city,’ I could imagine him saying, when they arrived at their hotel.
 ‘People have no manners.’